UltrathonOnline/MAIDS.U21-00.PROJECT_POOL/README.md

 <p align="center"><img width="100%" src="./images/project_pool.png" /></p>

-# Project pool for the 2021 Copenhagen Ultrathon in Precision Medicine
+# Project pool
+## 2021 Copenhagen Ultrathon in Medical AI and Precision Medicine

-A manifest and description of all projects entering the 2021 Copenhagen Ultrathon on Precision Medicine.
-Links to Medical AI Datasheets (MAIDS) are included.
+A manifest and description of all projects entering the 2021 Copenhagen Ultrathon.
+If you have project-specific questions, please make use of the discussion forums available on the repositories of each project.
+Links to the websites and repositories for each of the Medical AI Datasheets (MAIDS) are included in the details section for each dataset.

+* If you are in the repository then [click here](https://ultrathononline.github.io/U21-PROJECT-POOL/) to visit the website.

+Please use the [discussion forum](https://github.com/UltrathonOnline/U21-PROJECT-POOL/discussions) in the [repository](https://github.com/UltrathonOnline/U21-PROJECT-POOL) to ask questions on the **2021 Ultrathon**.

-## Manifest
+## Project manifest
 1. Prediction of bloodstream infections: Blood culturing data associated to clinical metadata [details](#-u21-01)
 2. Fluorescence angiography [details](#-u21-02)
 3. Consciousness in neurocritical care cohort study [details](#-u21-03)